-Through a broad and inclusive consultative process, launched in 2014, the MICIC Initiative developed Guidelines to Protect Migrants in Countries Experiencing Conﬂict or Natural Disaster (The Guidelines).
+Through a broad and inclusive consultative process held in 2015-2016, the MICIC Initiative developed Guidelines to Protect Migrants in Countries Experiencing Conﬂict or Natural Disaster (The Guidelines).
 The Guidelines apply to situations in which migrants are present in a country experiencing a conﬂict or natural disaster.
 They provide concrete and practical guidance to stakeholders at the local, national, regional, and international levels on how to prepare for and respond to crises in ways that protect and empower migrants, leverage their capacities, and help migrants and communities recover from crises.
 The Guidelines address the full cycle of crises – crisis preparedness, emergency response, and post-crisis action.

 The Guidelines provide guidance for different stakeholders

 States bear the primary responsibility for assisting and protecting migrants.
 The Guidelines address roles and responsibilities of host States, States of origin, and States of transit.

 Private sector actors make significant contributions as providers of services.
 Employers and recruiters play an important role in protecting their migrant workers before, during, and after crises.